gregg127/anton/docs/docs/04_persistance.md

     storageClass.defaultClass: true
     nodePathMap: [{"node": "DEFAULT_PATH_FOR_NON_LISTED_NODES", "paths": ["/var/local-path-provisioner"]}]
 ```
-1. installation above does not create `Persistent Volume Claims`, but should create `Storage Class`.
+3. The installation above doesn't create `Persistent Volume Claims`, but it should create a `Storage Class`.
 Verify it:
 ```console
 kubectl get storageclass
 ```